brianscherner/fly-fishing-journal/README.md

 * Run the command `$ npm run build` to bundle all of the project's files together.

 * Run the command `$ npm run start` to start a live development server.
 This will open the project in your web browser at the URL `localhost:3000`.

-#### Setting Up Firebase

-To setup a Firebase project for this repository, please follow along with this series of lessons from [fidgetechcode.org](https://fidgetechcode.org/v1.1/react/react-with-nosql/4-4-0-9-setting-up-a-firebase-project-firestore-database-and-web-app).
-Follow along with lessons `4.4.0.9`, `4.4.0.10`, and `4.4.0.11`.

-#### Hosting with Firebase

-Once you are ready to host this project, please follow along with this lesson from [fidgetechcode.org](https://fidgetechcode.org/v1.1/react/react-with-nosql/4-4-2-3-hosting-with-firebase).

 ## Known Bugs